CathalD/BlueCarbon_Eelgrass_Workshop/01_Background/README.md

 Here is an ecosystem carbon curve, showing the baseline accumulation of carbon over time.
-As sequestration (carbon in) and loss (carbon out) converge, the amount of carbon stored in the ecosystem levels off at a "peak," or equilibrium.
+As sequestration (carbon in) and loss (carbon out) converge, the amount of carbon stored in the ecosystem levels off at a "peak," or equilibrium (represented by the dashed line)

 </td>
 </tr>